wilsonmar/wilsonmar.github.io/_posts/2021-02-22-soc-siem-soar.md

 2. Normalize and <strong>aggregate</strong> collected data so it can be analyzed

+   * Volume of logs, metrics, and traces collected for each part of the organiation, per day/week/month/quarter/year over time (to project future storage capacity and costs)
+   <br /><br />

 3. Identify and categorize incidents (as sessions) to detect <strong>threats</strong>

    SIEM sorts this data into categories, for example: malware activity and failed and successful logins.
 When SIEM identifies a threat through network security monitoring, it generates an alert and defines a threat level based on predetermined rules.
 For example, someone trying to log into an account 10 times in 10 minutes is ok, while 100 times in 10 minutes might be flagged as an attempted attack.

-   The challenge level of anomaly detection goes from trivial hash values to known bad IP addresses to Domain names to Network/Host artifacts to Tools to analyzing TTPs (Tactics + Techniques + Procedures of attack).
+   The challenge level of anomaly detection goes from trivial hash values to known bad IP addresses to Domain names to Network/Host artifacts to Tools to analyzing TTPs .

    Relevance to <a target="_blank" href="https://www.cisecurity.org/controls/cis-controls-list">18 CIS Controls</a>:
    1. Inventory and Control of Hardware Assets